 Practitioner-Scholar Lunch Discussion

-This counseling staff lunch discussion meets for 1 hour every other month beginning in September until July.
+This counseling staff lunch discussion meets for 1 hour throughout the academic year.
 Interns and staff will coordinate on presenting on a scholarly article of their choosing based on qualitative or quantitative research.